cosmicjs/cosmic-sdk-js/README.md

 <h1 align="center">Cosmic JavaScript SDK</h1>

-[Cosmic](https://www.cosmicjs.com/) is a [headless CMS](https://www.cosmicjs.com/headless-cms) (content management service) that provides a web dashboard to create content and an API toolkit to deliver content to any website or application.
+[Cosmic](https://www.cosmicjs.com/) is a [headless CMS](https://www.cosmicjs.com/headless-cms) (content management system) that provides a web dashboard to create content and an API toolkit to deliver content to any website or application.
 Nearly any type of content can be built using the dashboard then delivered using this SDK.
 [Get started free →](https://beta.cosmicjs.com/signup)

 ## Install